ray-project/ray/doc/source/train/train.rst

         **PyTorch Lightning**
         ^^^

-        Get started on distributing your model training with Ray Train and Lightning.
+        Get started on distributed model training with Ray Train and Lightning.

         +++
         .. button-ref:: train-pytorch-lightning